Foo-King-Jimmy/cnippets/cc_sqlite/README.md

 You will need a C compiler (gcc), possibly other basic utilities (can not list them).

-You will definitely need Tcl (tclsh) to be successful.
+You will definitely need Tcl (tcl, tclsh) to be successful.

 ---